librenms/librenms/doc/Extensions/NFSen.md

 The above is a very important bit as device names in NfSen are limited to 21 characters.
-This means full domain names for devices can be very problematic to squeeze in, so there for this chunk is usually removed.
+This means full domain names for devices can be very problematic to squeeze in, so therefor this chunk is usually removed.

 On a similar note, NfSen profiles for channels should be created with the same name.